-Our 14 million volunteers worldwide are the beating heart of the International Federation of Red Cross and Red Crescent Societies (IFRC).
+Our nearly 15 million volunteers worldwide are the beating heart of the International Federation of Red Cross and Red Crescent Societies (IFRC).
 They are our strength.
 They are what define us.
 And they help make the world a safer and more peaceful place every single day.

 Volunteering has been a part of our network since we were founded over 150 years ago.
 To this day, voluntary service—helping others without desire for personal gain—remains one of our Fundamental Principles guiding everything we do.